ilifu/ilifu_user_training/introduction/tutorial2/README.md

 # Slurm Job Submission
-Submmiting a job to slurm is more like submmitting a code script to prodcution.
+Submitting a job to slurm is more like deploying a code script to prodcution.

  e.g. after building/testing the code on jupyter-notebook or a computing node and building a working pipepline/algortihm/etc. that has been tested.